Guest Post -James M's review of Godzilla 1954

-Nearly 65 years ago, in November of 1954, Godzilla first appeared on screen for the first time and, since that fateful day, he has become an icon in pop culture in Japan and across the globe, even though it would not be for 2 years when the 1956 Americanized version -titled Godzilla King of the Monsters- starring Raymond Burr as American news reporter Steve Martin hit theaters in America.
+Nearly 65 years ago, in November of 1954, Godzilla first appeared on screen for the first time and, since that fateful day, he has become an icon in pop culture in Japan and across the globe, even though it would not be for 2 years until the 1956 Americanized version -Godzilla King of the Monsters- starring Raymond Burr as American news reporter Steve Martin hit theaters in America.

 So how is this movie so special?

 Its simple, Godzilla 1954 came out at a time when Japan was recovering from a terrible war that saw millions of lives brought to a "tragic" end and the beginning of the infamous nuclear age with the atomic bombings of Hiroshima and Nagasaki in August of 1945.
 In the years after the war as the nation was recovering, post-war films were a rare sight.
 One day, in the 50s, Ishiro Honda of Toho studios had an idea about what if a giant monster rose from the sea and terrorized Japan, this served as one of the many inspirations for the Big G.

 Now what is the plot you may ask?